 3. Use Excellent Storytelling to Market Your Brand

-As you know, storytelling has long been a staple in the marketing strategy for Apple and almost every other major company in the world.
+Storytelling might seem like a waste of time and resources.
+On the contrary, it has proven to be an excellent marketing strategy for Apple and almost every other major company in the world.
 However, Kawasaki is largely responsible for moulding this aspect into the strategy that these companies use in the modern-day

 With this in mind, Kawasaki is always quick to explain that customers want to know what makes your product different.
 In other words, how did you come across this particular market and what inspired you to make this product?

 How It’s Done – Storytelling is a craft that focuses on grabbing the emotions of potential consumers and connecting them with the brand.
 Kawasaki cites effective storytelling as the driving force behind a good marketing campaign and once again, he explains how you can do this with a very concise statement:

 “I think this product is amazing.
 I know so many more people like me who would also love to use this product.”

 Takeaway – It’s no longer enough to sell the features and benefits of a product.
 Create a meaningful story than the target market will be proud to share.